Nederlandse Spoorwegen: Fares and tickets

+You can travel using contactless payments on all Dutch public transport: on all domestic trains, metros, trams and busses, nationwide.
+Using contactless payments, you travel 2nd class, regular full price.
+The price is the same as using the anonymous ov-chipcard (see below).
+You do not need an app or ticket, nor do you have to register or signup to use this.
+Apple Pay, Google Pay and many contactless debit and credit cards can directly be used.

+Travelling using contactless works as following: At the start of your journey, place your smartphone or bank card in front of the reader to check-in.
+At the end of your journey, or if you transfer, check-out at the same way.
+If you use a bank card, be sure to remove it from your wallet, to ensure that the system uses the right card.
+The costs will be shown in your bank transfer statement the next day, along with a website link and code to get your travel itinerary.

-The OV-chipkaart is the common form of fare payment.
-Single or return tickets, used by incidental travellers and tourists, are available at ticket machines and service counters at a surcharge of €1.
+The OV-chipkaart is another common form of fare payment.
+Single or return tickets, used by incidental travellers and tourists, are available at ticket machines and service counters at a surcharge of €1.50.
 They are a disposable use-once only.
 It is possible to buy e-tickets online on the Dutch Railways website.
 E-tickets can also be purchased on the Belgian NMBS/SNCB B-Europe website.
 For long-term use, season tickets are available.

 Travelling with these cards and tickets, one has to register starting a journey (check-in) and ending it (check out) at the destination.
 One always has to travel away from the point of one's latest check-in.
 Thus, in the case of a voluntary detour, one has to check out and check in to register starting a new journey.